saharNooby/minecraft-thread-pool-agent/README.md

 It is currently not known to me what are impilcations of delaying or completely disabling DataFixers Type rewrite.
 However, I did not notice any problems in multiplayer.
 Singleplayer was not tested at all, expecially opening and converting old worlds (the ultimate goal of creating DataFixers library).

-I didn't check all usages of Main executor, and potentially reduding its thread count may be bad for ingame performance.
+I didn't check all usages of Main executor, and potentially reducing its thread count may be bad for ingame performance.

 ## Usage